-Informal care in
+Informal care in the municipality of Etten-Leur

 Many people care for a family member, friend or neighbor.
 They help and support with housekeeping, personal care, transportation, money matters and so on.
 You have a personal bond with each other.
 Informal care is very valuable and that is why Mantelzorg Etten-Leur helps you, so that your life stays in balance.